Movement Disorders Center

 Deep Brain Stimulation Clinic

 To refer a patient to our DBS Clinic, please fax a referral and relevant notes to 720-848-0015.
 For your convenience, we have created a standard referral form that you are welcome to print as needed.
 Patients will be contacted by our DBS Intake and Access Coordinator to schedule an appointment.

 A dedicated clinic for the diagnosis and treatment of Cerebellar Ataxia was opened in 2013.
 This clinic sees patients by neurologist referral only and provides diagnostic assessments, including genetic testing for patients with cerebellar ataxia.
-We work closely with the National Ataxia Foundation and our locoal Denver Ataxia Support Group.
-Our team has presented at national meetings and we are members of the Spinocerebelllar Ataxia Research Consortium and the Ataxia Investigators.
-We are doing several research trials in spinocerebellar atazias as well as early SCA 1 and SCA 3 and Friedrich's Ataxia.
+We work closely with the National Ataxia Foundation and our local Denver Ataxia Support Group.
+Our team has presented at national meetings and we are members of the Spinocerebellar Ataxia Research Consortium and the Ataxia Investigators.
+We are doing several research trials in spinocerebellar ataxia as well as early SCA 1 and SCA 3 and Friedrich's Ataxia.
 The clinic is staffed by two to three attending movement disorders specialists, along with movement disorders fellows in training.
 Future growth plans include the use of wearable technology to assess gait and movements and the use of in-clinic physical therapy evaluations.

 Huntington's Disease Care Clinic